- 3/17/2023 -

 Move cursor over the icon to see details.

 |It was a first positive week for the Nasdaq (^IXIC).
 During the week, the ^IXIC gained 491.62 points, or 4.41%, and closed at 11630.51 on Friday, March 17, 2023.
 It was the best weekly gain since January 13, 2023.
 Weekly volume was 26% above average. |

 Long-term trend: [See ^IXIC long-term trend chart]

-A long-term uptrend had started on March 9, 2009 at 1265.52 and reached 8176.08 on April 29, 2019. ^IXIC gained -6910.56 points, or -546.06%, in 529 weeks.
-The chart has formed a Rising Channel chart pattern.
-The uptrend resistance line (6124.10) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
+A long-term downtrend had started on November 22, 2021 at 16212.23 and reached 10088.83 on October 13, 2022. ^IXIC lost 6123.40 points, or 37.77%, in 46 weeks.
+The chart has formed a Falling Wedge chart pattern.
+The downtrend resistance line (9473.11) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible. ^IXIC may retest the broken resistance line.
+It is considered to be a support line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Medium-term trend: [See ^IXIC medium-term trend chart]